McMartin preschool trial: Perjury by confession witness

 In October 1987, jailhouse informant George Freeman was called as a witness and testified that Ray Buckey had confessed to him while sharing a cell.
 Freeman later attempted to flee the country and confessed to perjury in a series of other criminal cases in which he manufactured testimony in exchange for favorable treatment by the prosecution, in several instances fabricating jailhouse confessions of other inmates.
 In order to guarantee his testimony during the McMartin case, Freeman was given immunity to previous charges of perjury.

 Acquittals

 On January 18, 1990, after three years of testimony and nine weeks of deliberation by the jury, Peggy McMartin Buckey was acquitted on all counts.
-Ray Buckey was cleared on 52 of 65 counts, and freed on bail after more than five years in jail.
+Ray Buckey was cleared on 52 of 65 counts.
 Nine of 11 jurors at a press conference following the trial stated that they believed the children had been molested but the evidence did not allow them to state who had committed the abuse beyond a reasonable doubt.
 Eleven out of the thirteen jurors who remained by the end of the trial voted to acquit Buckey of the charges; the refusal of the remaining two to vote for a not guilty verdict resulted in the deadlock.
-The media overwhelmingly focused on the two jurors who voted guilty at the expense of those who believed Buckey was not guilty.